Clancy Fernando: Naval career

 On 30 June 1983, he was appointed Director Naval Operations.
 Promoted the rank of Captain on 1 January 1984, he was appointed Commandant of the Naval and Maritime Academy.
 He was promoted to Commodore in July 1986 and served as Commander Western Naval Area, Commander Eastern Naval Area, and Security Forces Commander, Trincomalee.
 In 1987, he attended the National Defence College in New Delhi.
 In 1991, he was promoted to the rank of rear admiral and held the post of the Chief of Staff of the navy, shortly he was promoted to the rank of vice admiral on appointment to the office of the Commander of the Sri Lanka Navy on 1 November 1991.
 After becoming navy commander he intensified naval operations against the LTTE, effectively denying the terrorist free use of the sea.
+He pioneered small boat operations, initially in the Kilali lagoon in Jaffna which later evolved in the Special Boat Squadron and the Rapid Action Boat Squadron in later decades.
+The navy under took in landing the army in its first amphibious operation Operation Balavegaya in 1991.

 Assassination

 He was assassinated by a LTTE suicide bomber who drove an explosives laden motorbike into his staff car on the 16 November 1992 at 8.35 a.m, in front of the Galle Face Green.
 Killed in the bombing was Lieutenant (posthumously lieutenant-commander) Sandun Gunasekera, his flag lieutenant and his driver.
 He was on his way to naval headquarters at Flagstaff Street in the Galle Buck from his official residence "Navy House" at Longden Place, Colombo after he returned from India after discussing Indo-Sri Lankan naval cooperation.
+Admiral Fernando's assassination took place soon after the death of LTTE Sea Tiger leader Charles at the hands of a navy patrol launched from Nagathevanthurai.

 Honors

-He was posthumously promoted to Admiral and awarded the Vishista Seva Vibhushanaya and the Uttama Seva Padakkama.
+He was posthumously promoted to admiral and awarded the Vishista Seva Vibhushanaya and the Uttama Seva Padakkama.
 While in service he had received the Sri Lanka Armed Services Long Service Medal and Clasp, Republic of Sri Lanka Armed Services Medal, Ceylon Armed Services Long Service Medal and Clasp, Purna Bhumi Padakkama, President's Inauguration Medal and the Sri Lanka Navy 25th Anniversary Medal.

 Family

-He was married to Monica Fernando and had two sons, Nishan and Dinukh.
+He was married to Monica Fernando and had two sons, Nishan and Dinukh and a daughter, Sashi.